 A family with two 5-year-old boys developed their building skills over the course of many visits to Skyline.
 When I captured this photograph they had just built a working swing set.
 To quote Mitch Resnick of the MIT Media Lab, a great learning activity is defined by "low thresholds, wide walls, and high ceiling."
 Skyline makes it easy to start building, makes it possible to achieve different outcomes, and continues to engage children as their skills, dexterity, and ideas grow.

-Skyline applies several design principles derived from the Reggio approach to teaching and learning in preschool classrooms.
+Skyline applies design principles derived from the Reggio approach to teaching and learning in preschool classrooms.
 Typically, Reggio instructors snap photos of children as they work on projects and pair those photographs with verbatim statements from the children about their process.
-Children frequently work on displays which are shared with the school's extended community of students and families.
 This "documentation" is essential to the Reggio process and results in journals for each child.
 We distilled the essence of this Reggio methodology into a technology-supported skyscraper construction activity, setting it apart from the larger building area in order to capture photos of visitors with time-lapse photography.
 These build stations allowed visitors to spend 12 uninterrupted minutes building a multi-story structure to reach a cloud, and then use a dedicated computer station to document their experience in the form of a downloadable multimedia book.
-Unlike many personalized exhibit stations which send visitors home with a URL that is visited by 1-3% of visitors, this experience had a respectable 30% rate of downloaded books.
+Unlike many personalized exhibit stations which send visitors home with a URL that is visited by 1-3% of visitors, this experience had a respectable 30% rate of downloaded books, each personalized with visitors' own photos and audio narration.

 A camera built into the station snaps photos once per minute during a 10-minute countdown.
 After visitors complete a building activity, photos taken automatically now show up in a multimedia kiosk.
 Both adults and children are prompted to add audio captions to a multimedia book which they can download from home.
 Capturing verbatim quotes from children places the emphasis on what the child is learning and expressing; this is a tenet of the Reggio approach; it .